Crossing estimates for the Ising model on general s-embeddings

 \subsection{Definition of the embedding and the associated scale}

 In order to keep the presentation compact, we postpone to Section \ref{sec:definitions} the precise definition of the construction of a proper s-embeddings $\cS $ and give a rather informal and concrete review on what a tiling obtained following the construction of \cite{Che20} looks like.
 One starts with a \emph{weighted} planar graph $(G,x)$ with the combinatorics of the plane (or of the sphere in the finite case), whose vertices are denoted by $G^{\bullet}$ and faces by $G^{\circ}$.
 This graph is defined up to homeomorphisms preserving the cyclic order of edges at each vertex.
 The graph $\Lambda(G):=G^{\bullet}\cup G^{\circ} $ can be viewed as a bipartite graph with edges connecting neighbors of different color in $ \Lambda(G)$.
-A proper s-embedding of $G$ can be viewed as a map $\cS :\Lambda(G) \rightarrow \mathbb{C} $, such that all its edges are straight segments, and that all the faces of $\Lambda(G) $ (except maybe the outer face in the case of a finite graphs) are \emph{tangential quadrilaterals}, i.e.\ each face delimited by the quadrilateral $(\cS(v^{\bullet}_{0} )\cS(v^{\circ}_{0} )\cS(v^{\bullet}_{1})\cS(v^{\circ}_{1}))$ is tangential to a circle (more precisely the four lines containing the edges of that quad are tangential to a circle, which includes also the case of non-convex quads).
-The embedding is called \emph{proper and non-degenerate} if different faces do not overlap each other and if none of the quadrilaterals $(\cS(v^{\bullet}_{0} )\cS(v^{\circ}_{0} )\cS(v^{\bullet}_{1})\cS(v^{\circ}_{1}))$ is degenerated to a segment.
+Fix a quadrilateral $z=(v_0^\bullet v_0^\circ v_1^\bullet v_1^\circ)$, corresponding to a face of $\Lambda(G)$.
+A proper s-embedding of $G$ can be viewed as a map $\cS :\Lambda(G) \rightarrow \mathbb{C} $, such that all its edges are straight segments, and that all the faces of $\Lambda(G) $ (except maybe the outer face in the case of a finite graphs) are \emph{tangential quadrilaterals}.
+More precisely, each face $z$ of $\Lambda(G)$ is mapped to a quadrilateral $\cS^{\diamond}(z):=(\cS(v^{\bullet}_{0} )\cS(v^{\circ}_{0} )\cS(v^{\bullet}_{1})\cS(v^{\circ}_{1}))$ which is tangential to a circle.
+To be more precise, one requires that the four lines containing the edges $\cS^{\diamond}(z)$ are tangential to a circle whose radius is denoted by $r_z$, including the case of non-convex quads.
+The embedding is called \emph{proper and non-degenerate} if different faces do not overlap each other and if none of the quadrilaterals $\cS^{\diamond}(z)$ degenerates to a segment.
 It is possible to recover the Ising weight attached to an edge from the angles of the associated tangential quadrilateral using the relation \eqref{eq:theta-from-S}.
 In particular, the overall idea is not based upon finding special weights that fit an embedded graph, but goes the other way around.
 Moreover, there are typically many different pictures for the same abstract graph, and all are as legitimate from the discrete complex analysis perspective.
-Those embeddings are stable under rotation, translation, homothecy and conjugations.
+Those embeddings are stable under rotation, translation, scaling and complex conjugations.